publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 type: Resource
 ---

-# Stewardship assessment criteria for existing codebases
+# Stewardship assessment for existing codebases

 During the Assess phase in the [codebase stewardship lifecycle](lifecycle.md), the staff of the Foundation for Public Code evaluate whether a codebase is ready and suitable for incubation by checking it against:

+* the stewardship feasibility criteria on this page
 * the [Standard for Public Code](https://standard.publiccode.net/)
-* the stewardship assessment criteria on this page

 Based on this, staff and a potential codebase's current maintainers (for example the project managers or developers) can estimate how much work will be needed during incubation.

-## The assessment criteria
+## Stewardship feasibility criteria

 These criteria enable us to decide whether the codebase is a good fit for the Foundation for Public Code: